Ralim/IronOS/README.md

 * STMP -> The temperature the unit drops to in sleep mode
 * SLTME -> Sleep time, how long it takes before the unit goes to sleep
 * SHTME -> Shutdown Time, how long the unit will wait after movement before shutting down completely
-* MOTION -> Wether motion detection is enabled or not
-* MSENSE -> Motion Sensitivity,1-8, 8 is most sensitive, 1 is least sensitive (ie takes more movement to trigger)
+* MSENSE -> Motion Sensitivity,0-9,0 means motion sensing is turned off, 9 is most sensitive, 1 is least sensitive (ie takes more movement to trigger)
 * TMPUNIT -> Temperature unit, C or F
 * TMPRND -> Temperature Rounding, {1,5,10}
 * TMPSPD -> How fast the temperature should update in the soldering status screen.